-Aura · Momentum-native flight copilot
+Aura · Momentum-aware flight intelligence

 Aura speaks the language of motion.